hieunv183534/microservice/README.md

 * Install dotnet core version in file `global.json`
 * IDE: Visual Studio 2022+, Rider, Visual Studio Code
 * Docker Desktop

+## Warning:

+Some docker images are not compatible with Apple Chip (M1, M2).
+You should replace them with appropriate images.
+Suggestion images below:
+- sql server: mcr.microsoft.com/azure-sql-edge
+- mysql: arm64v8/mysql:oracle
 ---
 ## How to run the project